SimranaSinha/Structured-Data-Analytics/Assignment 8/README.md

 ii.
 Which one is better to use over other ones iii.
 The best use scenario for each one iv.
 Any other info you find

+# Lab 16

+I. Use the countries.csv data.
+Create a Shiny App with the following:

+1. Read the countries.csv file, save it in a data frame called “countries”

+2. Use fluidPage() for the UI, with the Title Panel “Country Data”.

+3. Next, change the input type to selectInput and name the input “country”, make the label say “Countries”, and include the options to select by adding c(countries$Country) because in the csv file, the name of the countries are under the Country column.
+Preselect China, by adding selected = “China”, and we won’t allow multiple selections by adding multiple = FALSE.

+4. Create a plot (mainPanel) where the x axis is the population of the country and the y axis is the per capita GDP of the country.
+The title of the plot should be “Population and GDP”

+5. Use this function to highlight the country selected: col=ifelse(countries$Country==country, “red”, “black”)

+II.
+Use the france.csv data.
+The goal is to create a dashboard using Flexdashboard
+a) Title and Output Format

+b) Required Packages and Libraries

+c) Loading the data

+d) First row with 4 columns showing map of France, GDP Numbers, Foreign Direct Investment and Labor Force in Millions respectively.
+- Add the GDP, Foreign Direct Investment and Labor Force visualizations to the dashboard.

+6. Gen AI  Engineering: You are a data analyst for a company that sells products through an e-commerce platform.
+Your task is to create an interactive dashboard in R using the Shiny framework to help the company's stakeholders visualize and explore sales data.
+Using the sales_data.txt, create a dashboard with the following features:
+i.
+Overview: Display total sales, total profit, and average sales per day. ii.
+Product Category: Allow users to select a product category and display: iii.
+Total sales and profit for the selected category. iv.
+Top 5 products by sales within the selected category.
+v.
+Date Range: Allow users to select a date range and display: vi.
+Total sales and profit for the selected date range. vii.
+Daily sales and profit trend for the selected date range